 Step 3 is required only if you are using the dedicated VCPs on the Virtual Chassis module of the EX4500 switch to connect the Virtual Chassis.

 - Set the Virtual Chassis mode to mixed:

 - Log in to the EX4200 Virtual Chassis.

 - Set the Virtual Chassis mode to mixed for all member switches:

 user@switch> request system reboot all-members

 - Log in to the EX4200 Virtual Chassis after the reboot is complete.

-- On the master switch, add the EX4500 switch to the preprovisioned
+- On the primary switch, add the EX4500 switch to the preprovisioned

 user@switch# set member member-id serial-number serial-number role role

-- If you are using the EX4500 switch in the master role
+- If you are using the EX4500 switch in the primary role

 in place of an EX4200 switch, change the EX4200 switch in the routing-engine role to the line-card role: